Rafii-Ayoub/E-commerce_Website/README.md

 ![]( https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)

 This project is the backend of an online shop that cointains different components : products - users - orders ...
 We used principally Node.js to set-up the framework for routes, controllers and creating models to handle data.
 We used also MongDB to store and get data.
 MongoDB is a NoSQL datbase program.
-So RESTful API was created for GET, POST, DELETE, PATCH requests containing 'id, name, price, description, ...' for each product/category/order/user stored in the DB.
+So RESTful API was created for GET, POST, DELETE, PATCH requests containing 'id, name, price, description, ...' for each ( product, category, order, user) stored in the DB.
 APIs were tested using Postman.
 Controllers are added to clean up the routes files.

 ## The Architucture of our API
 ![](images/architecture.png)